smyler3/todo-list/README.md

 --------------------------------------------------------------------------
 --------------------------------------------------------------------------
 TODO:
     -
-    Stop action buttons from working when a step is marked as complete (except delete) Stop action buttons from working when a task is marked as complete (except delete)
+    When marking a task as incomplete, sort it back to correct position

     -
-    Sort task cards by priority by default
+    Stop action buttons from working when a step is marked as complete (except delete) Stop action buttons from working when a task is marked as complete (except delete)

     -
     Add local storage